-Subscription, redemption and conversion applications must be submitted in written form to the Central Administration or a Distributor authorized by the Management Company to accept such applications, by 1 p.m.
-(Central European Time) two Banking Days prior to the Valuation Day on any day on which banks are open for business in Luxembourg.
+Subscription, redemption and conversion applications must be submitted in written form to the Central Administration or a Distributor authorized by the Management Company to accept such applications, by 3 p.m.
+(Central European Time) one Banking Day prior to the Valuation Day on any day on which banks are open for business in Luxembourg.

-Subscription, redemption and conversion applications received after this cut-off point shall be deemed to have been received prior to 1 p.m. on the next following Banking Day.
+Subscription, redemption and conversion applications received after this cut-off point shall be deemed to have been received prior to 3 p.m. on the next following Banking Day.

-Payment of the issue price must be effected within one Banking Day after the Valuation Day on which the issue price of the Units was determined.
-Payment of the redemption price of the Units shall be made within one Banking Day following calculation of this price.
+The payment of the issue price must be effected within one Banking Day after the Valuation Day on which the issue price of the Units was determined.
+The payment of the redemption price of the Units shall be made within one Banking Day following calculation of this price.